-1. Ensure the processing module is not in operation.

-If there is a notification that the waste container is full during a run, follow these instructions to empty the container.
-Refer to 12.2.2.5 - During Runs.

-2. Pull the container out of the bulk containers cavity.
+- 1 Ensure the processing module is not in operation.
+(However, if there is a notification that the waste container is full during a run, follow these instructions to empty the container see also 12.2.2.5 During Runs.) - 2 Pull the container out of the bulk containers cavity.